 - Mid-size events forming steps that lead to grouplife

 4. Design, implement and manage strategies that make it easy to join a group.

 - Periodic church-wide emails with easy-to-use click-to-join opportunities

 - A lobby presence designed to make it easy to get information

-Note: Depending on the size of your church, some of these responsibilities might be delegated to other members of a small group ministry team.
+Note: Depending on the size of your church, some items on this small group leader job description might be delegated to other members of a small group ministry team.
 Additionally, depending on the experience and expertise of the small group pastor, a strategic outsider can sometimes provide the perfect complement to an energetic but less experienced staff member.